 Brooklyn Bridge

 The Brooklyn Bridge spans the East River, linking Lower Manhattan to Brooklyn.
-Opened in 1883, its neo-Gothic towers and web of cables make it one of NYC’s most enduring landmarks.
+Opened in 1883, its neo-Gothic towers and web of cables make it one of New York City’s most enduring landmarks.
 The Manhattan Bridge appears in the distance.
 File photo: Resul Muslu, licensed.

-The Brooklyn Bridge links Lower Manhattan’s Civic Center with Brooklyn Heights/DUMBO over the East River.
-When it opened on May 24, 1883, it was the world’s longest suspension span and the first permanent East River crossing.
-Today it remains toll-free for motor vehicles and a must-walk NYC experience thanks to its landmark granite towers and elevated promenade.
+The Brooklyn Bridge links Lower Manhattan with Downtown Brooklyn over the East River.
+When it opened on May 24, 1883, it was the world’s longest suspension bridge and the first permanent crossing of the East River.
+Today it remains toll-free and is one of New York City’s signature walks, known for its landmark granite towers, sweeping harbor views, and elevated pedestrian promenade.

 History

-• Conceived by engineer John A. Roebling; after his death, his son Washington Roebling led construction, with Emily Warren Roebling famously managing day-to-day work while Washington.
+• Conceived by engineer John A. Roebling; after his death, his son Washington Roebling led construction, while Emily Warren Roebling famously took on a major field and communications role during the project.

 Design & Features

-• Type: hybrid cable-stayed/suspension with neo-Gothic stone towers.
+• Type: hybrid cable-stayed/suspension bridge with neo-Gothic stone towers.

-• Traffic: passenger vehicles only; trucks are prohibited.
+• Traffic: motor vehicle traffic uses the roadway; trucks are generally prohibited.

-• Walk/Bike: Elevated promenade for pedestrians; a two-way protected bike lane on the roadway opened in 2021.
+• Walk/Bike: the elevated promenade is for pedestrians, while cyclists use the protected two-way bike lane on the roadway.

-• Toll: Free (no toll to cross the bridge itself).
+• Toll: Free to cross the bridge itself.

 Why it matters for Long Island travelers

-Brooklyn sits on the western end of Long Island.
-The Brooklyn Bridge gives a toll-free route into Lower Manhattan, with quick access to City Hall, the Financial District, and subways—plus one of the city’s signature skyline walks. :
+Brooklyn occupies the western end of Long Island.
+For Long Island travelers already heading through Brooklyn, the Brooklyn Bridge offers a classic, toll-free connection into Lower Manhattan, with convenient access to City Hall, the Financial District, nearby subway lines, and one of the city’s best-known skyline walks.

 Nearby Landmarks

-• Brooklyn Bridge Park (piers, lawns, and waterfront paths in DUMBO/Brooklyn Heights)
+• Brooklyn Bridge Park for piers, lawns, playgrounds, and waterfront paths in Brooklyn Heights and DUMBO

-• South Street Seaport & Pier 17 (historic ships, dining)
+• South Street Seaport and Pier 17 for historic ships, dining, and East River views

-• One World Observatory, 9/11 Memorial & Museum (short walk in Lower Manhattan)
+• City Hall Park, One World Observatory, and the 9/11 Memorial & Museum for nearby Lower Manhattan sightseeing

 CrossesEast River

-ConnectsManhattan (Civic Center/City Hall) ↔ Brooklyn (DUMBO/Cadman Plaza)
+ConnectsManhattan (Civic Center/City Hall area) ↔ Brooklyn (Downtown Brooklyn/DUMBO vicinity)

 OpenedMay 24, 1883